yewang/besogo/README.md

 - `home` jump to first node
 - `end` jump to last node
 - `delete` remove current branch

+When entering moves, overwrite, suicide, and basic ko moves are not allowed, but can be enabled by holding down `ctrl` while clicking

 BesoGo supports the [SGF standard](http://www.red-bean.com/sgf/) for Go game records.
 BesoGo should always output SGF files that comply with the standard (besides the exceptions listed below).